 Not bound by tradition, Puritan schools fostered science.
-Theodore Haak, a professor at the largely Puritan Gresham College, initiated the meetings of the “invisibles.”
-Other Protestant schools revolutionized medicine about the same time, and it was a Protestant school which later trained John Dalton, author of modern atomic theory.
+Theodore Haak, a professor at the largely Puritan Gresham College, initiated the meetings of the “Invisibles.”
+Other Protestant schools revolutionized medicine about the same time, and it was a Protestant school that later trained John Dalton, author of modern atomic theory.

 Chief architect and secretary of the Royal Society after the Restoration was John Wilkins, whose religious inclinations later led him to become a bishop and to prepare arguments in defense of scripture.

 Thomas Willis also helped inaugurate the society.
 Considered one of the best doctors of his generation, he was so strong in his attachment to the Church of England that he was cold-shouldered at the royal court which inclined to Romanism.
 Among his charities, he funded a clergyman to conduct worship services at hours when average working men could attend.
 John Wallis, a professor, was also among the earliest members.

 Robert Boyle’s faith is well-known, not only because of the apologetics he wrote but because he endowed a lecture series to defend Christianity.
 He assisted persecuted Welsh clergymen.
 In addition, he subsidized scripture translation and made researches into Bible languages.
 An innovative chemist, he gave us Boyle’s Law of Gases and wrote a book that exploded alchemy.
 He is often called the Father of Modern Chemistry.